 Sliding barn doors are perfect for storage sheds.
 They can even make your shed look like a purpose-built barn that fits right in your backyard.
 You can also design your own sliding barn door to fit your function and aesthetic needs.

 What’s really great about this barn door setup is that that hardware is made from skateboard wheels.
-Yes, ordinary, off-the-shelf, skate board wheels which are way cheaper than store-bought sliding door hardware.
-It’s very easy to build too, and only requires basic tools.
+Yes, ordinary, off-the-shelf, skateboard wheels are way cheaper than store-bought sliding door hardware.
+It’s very easy to build too and only requires basic tools.

 - Skateboard Wheels and Bearings

 - 2 pieces 4’ long 1-1/2” x 1/8” Flat Stock Steel

 - Extra pieces of Wood

 - Jig Saw

 - Drill Press (you can also use a Hand Drill if your hands are strong and steady enough)